How to Create Tight & Defined Skinny Wand Curls

 Make Sure You’re Not Missing Anything

-With a style like this one which incorporates every section of hair, the last thing we want is stray straight hairs hanging down at the back, ruining the whole aesthetic.
+With a style like this one that incorporates every section of hair, the last thing we want is stray straight hairs hanging down at the back, ruining the whole aesthetic.
 Use two mirrors or a buddy to check your hair from all angles and make sure every last piece is curled!

 Flip, Separate, Part, and Set!